SORTEE-Github-Hackathon/manuscript/manuscript.md

 ## Conclusion

-We describe twelve practical ways that ecologists and evolutionary biologists can adopt GitHub to improve their research workflow and make it more open and reproducible.
+We provide twelve practical ways that ecologists and evolutionary biologists can use GitHub to improve their research workflow, make it more open, reproducible and transparent.
 We provide definitions ([Box 1](#definitions)) and types of users (Figure @fig:github-diagram) to help researchers identify and prioritize the skills and tools to learn and apply.
 We highlight tools providing high collaborative potential (_e.g._, open science discussion, collaborative code editing) to more individual focused (_e.g._, storing code and data, building a website).
 We argue that the tools readily available in GitHub have the potential to make ecology and evolution more open, reproducible and transparent.